 BlackBerry and Amazon team up on vehicle data and software platform

-Canadian technology specialist BlackBerry and e-commerce titan Amazon have developed a cloud-based software platform designed to help automakers and suppliers standardize vehicle data and speed deployment of new revenue-generating features and services, the companies said on Tuesday.

-REUTERS: Canadian technology specialist BlackBerry and e-commerce titan Amazon have developed a cloud-based software platform designed to help automakers and suppliers standardize vehicle data and speed deployment of new revenue-generating features and services, the companies said on Tuesday.
+REUTERS: Canadian technology specialist BlackBerry and e-commerce titan Amazon have developed a cloud-based software platform designed to help automakers and suppliers standardise vehicle data and speed deployment of new revenue-generating features and services, the companies said on Tuesday (Dec 1).

 Carmakers have been reluctant so far to share with outside technology providers much of the data generated by their vehicles.